 The Workman was designed and tested to offer safe service when operated and maintained properly.
+Although hazard control and accident prevention partially are dependent upon the design and configuration of the machine, these factors are also dependent upon the awareness, concern, and proper training of the personnel involved in the operation, maintenance and storage of the machine.
 Improper use or maintenance of the machine can result in injury or death.
 This is a specialized utility vehicle designed for off-road use only.
 Its ride and handling will have a different feel than what drivers experience with passenger cars or trucks.
 So take time to become familiar with your Workman.